 The EdS in School Psychology provides training for a professional career as a certified or licensed school psychologist.
-EdS-level school psychologists work primarily in public and private-school systems, preschool settings, and child-development centers.
-Typical responsibilities are assessment, diagnosis, consultation, program planning, and intervention services to preschool and schoolage children with educational, emotional, and behavioral problems.
+EdS-level school psychologists work primarily in public and private school systems, preschool settings, and child-development centers.
+Typical responsibilities are assessment, diagnosis, consultation, program planning, and intervention services to preschool and schoolage children with educational, emotional and behavioral problems.

 Admission.
 Students may enter the EdS program in School Psychology if they have a master's degree in psychology, education or a related field.
-An applicant with a good academic record may enter without a master's degree, providing the applicant has an undergraduate major in psychology, education or a related field, a GPA of 3.0, introductory courses in the following areas: statistics, learning theories or educational psychology, and human development, and current satisfactory scores on the GRE General Tests.
-Applicants must also meet the general requirements listed in the Graduate Programs and Academic Information portions of the Admission and Academic Information sections of this bulletin.
+An applicant with a good academic record may enter without a master's degree, provided the applicant has an undergraduate major in psychology, education or a related field; a GPA of 3.00; introductory courses in the following areas: statistics, learning theories or educational psychology and human development, education or a related field; and current satisfactory scores on the GRE General Tests.
+Applicants must also meet the general requirements listed in the Graduate Programs and Academic Information portions of the Admissions and Academics section of this bulletin.

-Students admitted to the EdS without a master's degree may elect to receive a MA en route or may proceed directly to the EdS degree.
+Students admitted to the EdS without a master's degree may elect to receive an MA en route or may proceed directly to the EdS degree.
 Students who want the MA degree must take the MA comprehensive examinations.
 Students continuing to the EdS without receiving the MA are not required to take these exams.

-Students are required to take the NTE School Psychology (Praxis II) exam and submit a satisfactory portfolio in addition to the requirements below.
+Students are required to pass the NTE School Psychology (Praxis II) exam and submit a satisfactory portfolio in addition to the requirements below.